-Over the last 10 years I have used my MEganize approach in homeschooling my 3 children, now 5, 9 and 13, developed around ‘best’ process and principles.
+Over the last 15 years I have used my MEganize approach in homeschooling my 3 children, now 5, 9 and 13, developed around ‘best’ process and principles.
 The concepts behind this are explained in my MEgablogs and more fully in MEganize – Empower your child with an education for life!
-But talk is cheap and opinions are … well, common.

 Over the last two years my youngest son has attended pre-school.
 I was very frustrated with the level of their learning programs and how long they continued to learn the basic alphabet, one letter a day for 2 years!
 I have found this common practice where subjects are belabored to a point of exasperation, and still missing the desired output.
 My daughter attended a private school for a year and they spent a whole term on the solar system.
 When assigned a geography project where she decided to do a ‘know the world’ demonstration, her teacher made a point of NOT allowing her to do her presentation to the class.
 When I raised the question of the curriculum with their renowned Head Master I was shut down.
 Needless to say she requested to move back to homeschooling.
 That school has now closed.

 To the topic in question, I have decided to show the level of skills these children have achieved in their schooling to date.
 I do not believe that they are ‘gifted’.
 The whole concept of proving again the principles that IQ is not fixed and that capability can be developed, especially early-on, is crucial to our mindset.
-Lazlo Polgar’s work (his 3 daughters became chess Grand Masters, one at 15!) cannot go unrecognized to this principle, nor Alfred Benet who developed the IQ test specifically to prove that the French Public Schools were underperforming.
+Lazlo Polgar’s work (his 3 daughters became chess Grand Masters, one at 15!) cannot go unrecognized to this principle, nor Alfred Benet, who developed the IQ test specifically to prove that the French Public Schools were under-performing.
 A number of recent studies have further proven beyond doubt that ‘talent’ or IQ is developed by purposeful practice over time.
-(Read Dweck’s Mindset, Gladwell’s Outliers, Syed’s Bounce, all with a host of proof, both academic and real life; as well as the clear declaration that our centralized education is purposefully dumbing US down by reading C.T.
+(Read Dweck’s Mindset, Gladwell’s Outliers, Syed’s Bounce, all with a host of proof, both academic and real life; as well as the clear declaration that our centralized education is purposefully dumbing US down.
+Read C.T.
 Iserbyt’s ‘Deliberate dumbing Down of America’, John Gatto, Glen Beck and Dr. Pesta).
 It takes courage to stand up to the system.
 MEganize offers a clear, proven solution.

 Be all that as it may, perhaps these snaps shots of their level of progress will convince you that YOUR child has GREAT potential! (and that our centralized education has been on the wrong track! )